inviwo/inviwo.github.io/pages/manual/manual-gettingstarted-build.md

  Use front slashes and no space between modules.
 Configure again.
 External modules are developed in the [inviwo modules repository](https://github.com/inviwo/modules).
 4. Hit Generate and open the project in your IDE.

+{% include note.html content="
+When using a multi-configuration generator (like Visual Studio and most IDEs) you may want to adjust your build mode manually, since it probably defaults to `Debug` at first, which has a large impact on the performance.
+If you use a single-configuration generator, you can control the build mode using `CMAKE_BUILD_TYPE` in CMake, which defaults to `Release`

+ Unless you specifically need to debug the application, we recommend setting the build mode to `RelWithDebInfo` for good performance, while still getting reasonable stacktraces for debugging and error reporting.
+" %}

 ### Common Errors
 #### Everything compiles but at runtime you get "failed to load QT symbols dll load errors"
 Make sure that the same Qt version used for building is found when running the application.
 A common source of this error is that Anaconda is installed, which includes another Qt version and has added itself to the PATH environment variable.
 Make sure that the Qt version used for building is **before** the Anaconda path in the PATH.
 We have observed a similar problem with certain LaTeX distributions, so if the issue remains, try to move the LaTeX entry in your PATH behind your Qt version as well.